 Big Sharks mean big baits.
 Shark Fishing the beach in Texas, big baits usually mean Sting rays, Jack Crevalle, Bonita, Large Lady Fish (skip jack), large mullet and even whiting.
 Big baits need big hooks, weights, rods and reels.
 You need the heavy stuff because you might just hook into a 10 foot or larger beast.

-You can catch your own bait, but it’s much more convenient to contact the local bait shops and buy shark bait.
+You can catch your own bait, rays are fun to hunt with bowfishing gear, but it’s much more convenient to contact the local bait shops and buy shark bait.
 Many bait/tackle shops have started handling shark baits and gear.
 They can be great sources of information as to when and where to go as well.
 Shark fishing gear consists of large circle hooks, steel cable leaders, anchor weights of up to several pounds, hundreds of yards of heavy monofilament and or braided line paired up with stiff rods mounted with large high capacity reels with strong drags.

 We’ll cover more tips and tactics for sharks in another article.
 For shark fishing the Texas beach, you can get some good information at 2Coolfishing.com and Corpusfishing.com.
 They have some good message boards and some very experienced shark fishing members.
 Join in, you’ll learn a lot and maybe even make a few new friends.
 If you would like to try beach shark fishing first before you go out and invest in all the gear etc., There are some very good Shark Fishing Guides along the Texas Coast.

 If you are planning a trip to Texas and would like to try your hand at shark fishing from the beach, Eric ‘OZ’ Ozolins of Ocean Epics can hook you up.
 OZ is the Beach Shark fishing Guru with multiple sharks over 10 ft to his credit, and works extremely hard to give his customers a trip of a lifetime.
 You can contact him at his website oceanepics.com.